 FAQs (for everyone else)

-• There are two ways to approach this question, but the answers are different for everyone, so we can only offer broad strokes here..
+There are two ways to approach this question, but the answers are different for everyone, so we can only offer broad strokes here.
 Are you thinking about what you can do to affirm and celebrate your partners sexuality, or thinking about this means for yourself the future of your relationship?
 Either way, by looking at this FAQ you're already on the right track.

 If you're looking to support your partner, we recommend our Biscuit Guides, so you can start to understand some of the feelings and worries your partner might be having.

 Communication is key.
 Make sure your partner feels comfortable discussing their thoughts with you, and be receptive to what they say.
 You're not expected to have all the answers, but being there to listen and help with processing can go a long way.
+Your partner may benefit from reassurance that you believe them and that you're invested in them being able to thrive.

 Of course not all your questions will be about monogamy, especially If you're not monogamous yourself.
 You still might have questions about the future of your relationship and how your dating lives might change.